Minneapolis-St Paul (MSP) Airport

 MSP Airport (with 2 terminals - one at Glumack Drive, St. Paul, the other at Humphrey Drive, Minneapolis), is centrally situated within a 30-minute drive of both downtown Minneapolis and St. Paul, and is within easy reach of the surrounding suburban cities and towns.
 It is accessible via closeby Interstate Hwy 494 via new interchange between I-494 & 34th Avenue, and by Route 5.

-With four runways and an estimated passenger count 33 million a year, Minneapolis-St. Paul International is the third-largest hub for Delta, & Delta Connection partners Compass & Pinnacle - both of which have headquarters there) served by a host of major airlines offering direct and connecting flights to all points of the globe.
-Currently Delta is MSPs dominant Airline.
+With four runways and an estimated passenger count 33 million a year, Minneapolis-St. Paul International is the third-largest hub for Delta, and Delta Connection partners Compass & Pinnacle - both of which have headquarters there.
+It is also served by a host of major airlines offering direct and connecting flights to all points of the globe.

 NOTE: As the Lindbergh & Humphrey terminals are NOT connected by a shared roadway system, determine first from which terminal your flight departs - then watch for roadway signs to point you to the right terminal.
 (For GPS directions use Zip Code 55111 for Terminal 1 and 55450 for Terminal 2).

 Future Airport developments: MSP considers installation of another 14 APC kiosks by early 2015.

 Under the so-called 'MSP 2020 Vision', the following improvements are to be done in stages (no time schedule has yet been announced):

 1. The Lindbergh Terminal 1 will be the exclusive terminal for Delta and other SkyTeam airlines; its lobby & baggage claim areas will be reconfigured; a parking ramp will be added; Concourses C & E are be converted into regional jet terminals; and Concourse G will have an international facility .